Snapping and Switching of Elastic Arches with Patterned Preferred Curvature: Optimized snapping

 Moreover, the threshold plot (Fig.\ \ref{fig3} (b)) of the offset rectangular profile reveals great sensitivity of central stimulation ($l=0$) to misalignment, with even small offsets dramatically reducing the threshold as they introduce direct coupling to the $\kappa_1$ mode.
 However, this sensitivity is completely suppressed if the stimulation width matches the wavelength of the 1st mode ($\gamma=2\pi/k_1\approx0.7$), decoupling the stimulation from $\kappa_1$ and leading to an obvious plateau on the threshold plot, and enabling predictable snapping.
 Analogous features are observed at $l=\pi/k_1$ and $l=\pi/k_0$, associated with decoupling from $\k_1$ and $\k_0$ respectively, the latter leading to perfect supercritical behavior.
+Conversely, both optimal stimuli lie in smooth energy/threshold minima, making them insensitive to imperfections.